MuhammadUsamaAwan/devops_notes/02 Git.md

 - `git rebase [branch]` = apply any commits of current branch ahead of specified one
 - `git reset --hard HEAD~[n]` = undo n number of commits and changes
 - `git reset --soft HEAD~[n]` = undo n number of commits without changes
-- `git push --force` = overwrites the remote branch
+- `git push --force` = push and overwrite the remote branch
 - `git revert [commit-hash]` = create a new commit to revert the old commit's changes

 **Conflicts**